HypothesisWorks/hypothesis/HypothesisWorks.github.io/_posts/2016-04-15-getting-started-with-hypothesis.md

 This will possibly require you to figure out how to generate your domain objects.
-Hypothesis [has a pretty extensive library of tools for generating custom types](http://hypothesis.readthedocs.org/en/release/data.html), but if you can try to start somewhere where the types you need aren’t *too* complicated to generate.
+Hypothesis [has a pretty extensive library of tools for generating custom types](http://hypothesis.readthedocs.org/en/release/data.html), but if you can, try to start somewhere where the types you need aren’t *too* complicated to generate.

 Chances are actually pretty good that you’ll find something wrong this way if you pick a sufficiently interesting entry point.
 For example, there’s a long track record of people trying to